Mbell42/portfolio-professional/README.md

 # portfolio-professional

-My professional portfolio website, built using HTML, React, MDBReact for the front-end, and using NodeJs, Express, Axios, Nodemailer, and Cors for the back-end.
+## Description

+My professional portfolio full-stack website at matthewbell-portfolio.com.

+### User-Story

+As a user, I want to have a professional portfolio that

+## Technology

+### Front-End

+HTML
+React
+MDBReact

+### Back-End

+NodeJs
+Express and Body-Parser
+Axios
+MailGun
+Cors

+## Details

 More details to come as it all comes together.